iselire/Distortion_Analysis_TPMS/README.md

 # SEA
 Scripts and graphics used for the publication of "Macroscopic Order in Block Copolymer Gyroid Films by Solvent Evaporation Annealing"

+## Python environment for Spyder
+Python 3.13.5 | packaged by Anaconda, Inc. |
+(main, Jun 12 2025, 16:37:03) [MSC v.1929 64 bit (AMD64)]
+Type "copyright", "credits" or "license" for more information.

+IPython 8.30.0 -- An enhanced Interactive Python.
+Type '?' for help.

+## Python environment for Pycharm
+Requirements listed in "pycharm_venv_requirements_python_3.13.txt" for Python version 3.13.